EdLWEISS186/dac-dual-node-cgnat-setup/README.md

 ---

+## 🔁 Reproducibility

+This repository is structured to allow replication of the setup under similar conditions — CGNAT environment, no inbound connectivity, and static peer configuration.

+While results may vary depending on network environment and peer availability, the architecture, configuration steps, and scripts provided are sufficient to reproduce the core setup and observe comparable node behavior.

+Community validation is encouraged to further assess reproducibility across different environments.

+---

 ## 🧠 Key Insights

 - Under CGNAT, **peer quality > peer quantity** — 2 stable static peers outperform 10 unstable discovered peers
 - **Static peers significantly improve stability** over relying on dynamic peer discovery
 - **Internal node peering** between Windows and WSL improves block propagation consistency
 - Port forwarding at the router level is **insufficient** when CGNAT is active at the ISP level

+---

+## ⚠️ Limitations

+This setup and its observations are subject to the following scope boundaries:

+- **Single-machine environment** — both nodes run on the same physical host (Windows + WSL); not validated on multi-host or distributed systems
+- **CGNAT-specific conditions** — behavior is observed exclusively under CGNAT; results may differ under public IP or full inbound connectivity
+- **Limited static peer set** — results are based on a small number of static peers; behavior may vary with different peer configurations or network conditions
+- **Testnet only** — observations are based on DAC testnet; not validated on mainnet environments
+- **Observation window** — monitoring duration (~2.5 hours) captures steady-state behavior, but does not represent long-term stability such as multi-day uptime

 ---